renovatebot/renovate/docs/usage/configuration-options.md

 Note: if you have no tests but still want Renovate to automerge, you need to add `"requiredStatusChecks": null` to your configuration.

-### pr-auto

-With `pr-auto`, you can speed up the automerge process by using platform automerge facilities.
+With `pr-auto` you can speed up the automerge process by using platform automerge facilities.
 Setting this will configure PRs to be merged after all (if any) branch policies have been met.
 Currently available for Azure and GitLab.

 You can also configure this using `packageRules` if you want to use it selectively (e.g. per-package).

 **Caution for GitLab < 12.7**: when this option is enabled it is possible due to a bug in GitLab that MRs with failing pipelines might still get merged.
 This is caused by a race condition in GitLab's Merge Request API - [read the corresponding issue](https://gitlab.com/gitlab-org/gitlab/issues/26293) for details.

-### branch

 If you prefer that Renovate more silently automerge _without_ Pull Requests at all, you can configure `"automergeType": "branch"`.
 In this case Renovate will: